aibolem/vexflow-wiki-vexchords/Build,-Test,-Release.md

 git push --delete origin 4.0.0
 ```

-### Clean Up
+## Clean Up

-After releasing, we remove the `build/` directory from the repository.
+After releasing, remove the `build/` directory from the repository.

 This means that a tagged release will have the `build/` files, but a fresh clone of the repository will NOT have any `build/` files.

 ```sh
 git rm -r build/